Through-the-earth mine communications

 Portable magnetic-loop cave radios have been used by cavers for two-way communication and cave surveying since the 1960s.[1]
 In a typical setup the transmitting loop, consisting of many turns of copper wire, is oriented horizontally within the cave using a spirit level, and driven at a few kHz.
 Though such a small antenna is a very poor radiator of propagating radio waves at this low frequency, its local AC magnetic field is strong enough to be detected by a similar receiving antenna up to a few hundred meters (yards) away.
 The received signal's strength and its dependence on orientation of the receiving coil yields approximate distance and directional information.

-Early models were called "speleophones"—examples include Bob Mackin's "Molefone".
-The Molefone is called "one of the first practical cave radios," though it is no longer manufactured.[2]
+Early models were called "speleophones"—for instance Bob Mackin's "Molefone".
+The Molefone is called "one of the first practical cave radios", though it is no longer manufactured.[2]
 Other popular LF/VLF radios include the HeyPhone,[3] Nicola System[4][5] and Cave-Link.[6]
 HeyPhone and Nicola operate single (upper) sideband on 87 kHz in the LF band, while Cave-Link uses different frequencies between 20-140 kHz depending on the expected distance at 30 W power.[7]

-Systems like Molefone and HeyPhone operate as single-sideband (USB) 87 kHz radio with earthed electrodes of 25–100 metres (80' to 330') length.[8]
+Systems like Molefone and HeyPhone operate as single-sideband (USB) 87 kHz radio with earthed electrodes of 25–100 metres (80 to 330 feet) length.[8]
 Design for HeyPhone system is openly available.[9]
 European Cave Rescue Association (ECRA) maintains a list of systems scalable and reliable enough to be used for cave rescue operations.
-As of April 2023 the catalogue lists CaveLink (Germany), Nicola (Great Britain), µHeyPhone (Great Britain) and Pimprenelle (France) as operational wireless systems.[10]
+As of April 2023 the catalogue lists CaveLink (Germany), Nicola (Great Britain), μHeyPhone (Great Britain) and Pimprenelle (France) as operational wireless systems.[10]

 There are several systems that have been recently developed.
 One system is known as the PED System, where PED is an acronym for personal emergency device.[11]
 Initially developed after a mining disaster in Australia at Moura No. 4 Coal Mine in 1986,[12] and further developed after the Moura No. 2 Coal Mine explosion in 1994 [13] where the need for a communication system to survive major incidents underground was identified in the inquiries into the disasters.